 - 1. Students must exercise judgment in the number of hours of employment they work during the program as their education may be jeopardized by excessive hours of employment.
-Generally, students should not work more than 20 hours per week. - 2.
-Work schedules must not conflict with the program curriculum and clinical rotations. - 3.
-Students must expect to be scheduled for afternoon, midnight, and Saturday shifts.
+Generally, students are advised to limit employment to 20 hours per week. - 2.
+Work schedules must not conflict with the program curriculum and clinical rotations.
+Students will be assigned to afternoon, midnight, and weekend clinical rotations.